Generic Name: amiodarone (injection) (A mi OH da rone)

 How is amiodarone injection given?

-Amiodarone is injected into a vein through an IV.
+Amiodarone is given as an infusion into a vein.
 Amiodarone injection is often given directly into a large vein in the upper chest (central IV line).
 You will receive this injection in a clinic or hospital setting where your heart can be monitored in case the medicine causes serious side effects.

-To be sure amiodarone is not causing harmful effects, your blood will need to be tested often.
-Your thyroid and liver function may also need to be tested, and you may need eye exams and chest x-rays.
+Your blood will need to be tested often, and you may need eye exams and chest x-rays.

 If you need surgery (including laser eye surgery), tell the surgeon ahead of time that you have received amiodarone injection.

-After treatment with amiodarone injection, your doctor may switch you to a tablet form of this medication.
-Be sure to read the medication guide or patient instructions for amiodarone oral.
+After treatment with amiodarone injection, your doctor may switch you to an oral form of amiodarone to take by mouth.
+Be sure to read all medication guides or instruction sheets for oral amiodarone.

 What happens if I miss a dose?